andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/02-determining-direction-no-tools.md

 ⚠️ Caution: High latitudes and seasonal daylight changes reduce accuracy.
 Verify with at least one other cue.

+Polarization hint (overcast)
+- On bright overcast, polarized sunglasses may reveal faint dark bands 90° from the sun’s position due to sky polarization.
+Use as a weak cue alongside other methods; do not rely on it alone.

 ## Polaris (Northern Hemisphere)
 Find true north at night.